MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 ## SyncDictionaries

-SyncDictionaries contain a list of items, each with two fields: a "key" and a "value".
-Using the "key", like an int or string identifier, you can get the value, which could be a name in string form, a struct of player data, or some JSON about a match.
-SyncDictionaries work much like SyncLists--when you add something on the server, the change is propagated to all clients and the Callback is called.
+SyncDictionaries contain an unordered list of items, each with two fields: a "key" and a "value".
+Using the "key", like an int or string identifier, you can retrieve the "value", which could be a name in string form, a struct of player data, or some JSON about a match.
+SyncDictionaries work much like SyncLists--when you make a change on the server, the change is propagated to all clients and the Callback is called.

+### Simple Example

 ```cs
 using UnityEngine;